- John the Baptist actually saw the Spirit in bodily form;

 (2. female) So the LORD God caused a deep sleep to fall upon the man, and he slept; then he took one of his ribs and closed up its place with flesh.
 And the rib that the LORD God had taken from the man he made into a woman. –Gen. 2:21–22, NRSV

 The bodies of Adam and Eve were created by “the body of God” (Jesus), and our spirits were birthed in us by the “breath of God” which is the Holy Spirit:

 and the breath of the Almighty gives me life.” –Job 33:4, NRSV

 It is Spirit that gives birth to spirit.
-Therefore, two individuals were present at the creation of Adam and Eve–the Body of God and the Spirit of God: together this “God unit” created life on earth.
+And body gives birth to body.
+Therefore, two individuals were present at the creation of Adam and Eve–the Body of God who is Jesus and the Spirit of God: together this “God unit” created life on earth.
 When Adam and Eve entered into death, the body of God (Jesus) along with the Spirit of God, once again entered into our lives to give to us a second birth:

 Jesus breathed on them and said to them, “Receive the Holy Spirit.” –John 20:22, NRSV